hannahbellesheart/trac-spec-kit/alpha/.trac/gpt51miniconversation.md

 ### You said: can you show me everything you would

 can you show me everything you would be pushing and committing

+me: everything complete...right?

+Short answer: Mostly — the spec system and hardened artifacts are ready, but a couple of explicit actions remain for “complete” depending on what you want automated vs manual.
+I’ll summarize status, outstanding decisions, and your immediate next choices.

+Status — what’s done
+- Authority & rules: commands.md (v5) produced and hardened (solution-aware, confidence gating, ToS checks, JSONL log schema).
+- Manifests: trac-spec-alpha.tproj and trac.tsln (solution manifest) prepared with your settings (fetch_rates_on_generate=true, commit_generated_artifacts=true, sync_with_github_issues=true, cache TTL=30d).
+- Audit & tooling: log-schema.json, estimate-provider.md, PR/Issue templates, spectral-rules.yaml, PowerShell trac.ps1, quickstart.md created.
+- Estimate workflow: designed and specified (allowed sources, normalization, confidence rules, caching, ToS check).
+- Multi-project behavior: IDs, paths, logging, PR/branch patterns and solution aggregation defined.
+- PR/review guardrails: PR body template and reviewer checklist included (confidence check, Spectral lint, Decision Points).

+Outstanding items (you should confirm or authorize)
+- Preferred SDK languages in the project manifest remain empty — agents will prompt, or you can set them now.
+- Nothing has been written to your repo yet unless you told me to—these are proposed files.
+Do you want me to commit them?
+(You previously said no automatic commits until you asked.)
+- Live estimate generation: fetch_rates_on_generate is enabled, but I have not executed any network lookups yet.
+You can ask me to run citation-backed estimates now for the provisional scope.
+- CI workflow: I prepared Spectral rules and PR expectations but haven’t added the GitHub Actions YAML (I can produce and/or commit it).
+- Decision Points: any replacement of PROVISIONAL values with citation-backed estimates should be approved via Decision Point if confidence < threshold; none of those Decision Points have been created/approved yet.

+Risks I flagged and mitigations already added
+- Scraping/ToS risk — agents must perform a ToS-check and prefer APIs; logs record ToS-check.
+- Low-confidence estimates are left PROVISIONAL and require Decision Point.
+- Auto-commit is allowed but auto-merge is off by default to prevent accidental merges.

+Next actions — pick one and I’ll do it (no surprises)
+- “commit all” — I will create a branch, commit the proposed .trac files, open a PR with the required PR body, and follow the rules (I will not merge).
+- “commit subset: <list>” — commit only the listed files.
+- “run estimates now” — perform real-time lookups against allowed sources and update scope.md/tasks.md with L/S/H hours, rates, costs, confidence and sources (will create Decision Points for low-confidence items).
+- “produce CI YAML” — create GitHub Actions workflow(s) for spectral-lint, spec-validation, and estimate-check.
+- “agent skeleton” — produce the small node/python agent or runnable script that performs generation and PR creation.
+- “keep as-is” — no repo changes; I’ll stand by.

+If you want a single direct answer: everything needed for a robust agent-driven spec system has been designed and documented — but it isn’t “committed and active” until you authorize one of the actions above (commit and/or run estimates / enable CI).
+Which do you want me to do next?